bjmt/yamtk/README.md

 found after some brief testing that when scanning hundreds of motifs across sequences in the Mbp-Gbp range several-fold speed-ups can be achieved.
-(In my limited testing I also noticed that for smaller scanning jobs MOODS can itself be several times slower due to the it's large startup cost -- an additional tradeoff to keep in mind.)
+(In my limited testing I also noticed that for smaller scanning jobs MOODS can itself be several times slower due to its large startup cost, an additional tradeoff to keep in mind.)
 Alternatively, if CPU time is meaningless to you and you have access to a large number of cores you can surpass even these impressive scanning times by making liberal use of yamscan's `-j` flag.
 See